jasonm23/onlisp-markdown/onlisp.md

 either read by people or evaluated by Lisp.
 With macros, both of these activities take place under slightly unusual circumstances.

-There are two different kinds of code associated with a macro deﬁnition: ex- pander code, the code used by the macro to generate its expansion, and expansion code, which appears in the expansion itself.
+There are two different kinds of code associated with a macro
+deﬁnition: expander code, the code used by the macro to generate its expansion, and expansion code, which appears in the expansion itself.
 The principles of style are different for each.
 For programs in general, to have good style is to be clear and efﬁcient.
-These principles are bent in opposite directions by the two types of macro code: expander code can favor clarity over efﬁciency, and expansion code can favor efﬁciency over clarity.
+These principles are bent in opposite directions by the two types of macro
+code: expander code can favor clarity over efﬁciency, and expansion code can favor efﬁciency over clarity.

 It’s in compiled code that efﬁciency counts most, and in compiled code the macro calls have already been expanded.
 If the expander code was efﬁcient, it